yousuf64/shift/README.md

 func BarWorker(ps *shift.Params) { ... }
 ```

-## Registering to Multiple Methods
+## Registering to Multiple HTTP Methods
-To register a request handler to multiple methods, use `Router.Map()`.
+To register a request handler to multiple HTTP methods, use `Router.Map()`.

 ```go
 router := shift.New()